hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 ### Calculate Error budgets

 Finally, we are here to talk about error budget!
-SLO is target percentage, error budget is 100% - SLO.
+SLO is target percentage; error budget is 100% - SLO.

 Let's use the previous data for a SLO "availability, 97%".
 If we have 10,000,000 requests in 4 weeks time window, `10,000,000 * 0.03 = 300,000` so 300,000 requests can fail.
 This is error budget for the SLO.